Historical Grant

 FAQ (based on official call details)

-Is this open only to environmental science organisations?
+Was this open only to environmental science organisations?

 The award is environmentally led and NERC-branded but explicitly requires social science-led doctoral content as part of the model.
 So interdisciplinary teams are expected.